 Freshman year is more about acclimating to Deerfield and establishing a strong foundation for academic and extracurricular success than it is about applying to college, but there are several areas where students and families should be planning ahead.
 Most notably, course selection and how you perform in those courses is key to establishing a strong academic profile.
-Consequently, spend time speaking to your advisor, the College Advising Office, if necessary, and your parents regarding what you plan on studying.
+Spend some time speaking to your academic advisor about a potential four-year course of study in each of the academic departments.
 Also, if appropriate, in May or June you might take a SAT subject test if you have advanced standing in a particular subject, such as the fourth year of a language, precalculus, or advanced science study.
 (Note that very few ninth graders take Subject Tests.)
 Be sure to check with Vita Thiel if you might be a recruited athlete and you have questions about NCAA compliance, particularly if you repeated a grade.

 Sophomore students should begin to prepare themselves for the admissions process, which will begin in earnest in the fall of their junior year.
-Most notably, sophomores should check with their advisors regarding course selection, NCAA compliance if they hope to be a recruited athlete, and think about standardized testing (the PSAT in October and possible SAT subject tests), as well as attend the spring college fair in May.
+Most notably, sophomores should check with their academic advisors regarding course selection, review NCAA compliance if they hope to be a recruited athlete, and think about standardized testing (the PSAT in October and possible SAT subject tests in spring), as well as attend the spring college fair in May.
 The College Advising Office holds required informational meetings for sophomores over the course of the year, and invites sophomores to sign up for brief one-on-one meetings with a college advisor in February to review future course selection and a testing plans.
 The College Advising Office encourages students and their parents to begin touring campuses in the summer between their sophomore and junior years to begin to get a sense of what sort of college may seem to be a good fit based on location, size, academic focus, and selectivity.
-A more comprehensive list of colleges will be created by the college advisor and the student in the winter of their junior year.
+A more comprehensive list of suggested colleges will be created by the college advisor and the student in the winter of their junior year.

 Meeting for Parents (mid-January)